 - 2-3 Tablespoons olive oil or melted butter

-- 2-3 Tablespoons Signature Sweet Rub Link in recipe notes
+- 2-3 Tablespoons Sweet Rub (Link in recipe notes)

-- At 225 degrees F, you can plan on approximately 30 minutes per pound for your turkey to smoke.
+- Smoke the turkey.
+Place the turkey directly on the grill grates, close the lid, and smoke the turkey.
+At 225 degrees F, you can plan on approximately 30 minutes per pound for your turkey to smoke.
 For example, this 15 pound turkey will take 7 and 1/2 hours at 225 degrees F. I always plan an extra 30 minutes, just in case.